nmanis/mixed-reality/mixed-reality-docs/mr-dev-docs/develop/advanced-concepts/webview2-unity-plugin.md

 <!-- ------------------------------ -->
 #### IWebView.Width Property

 The width of the WebView texture and the WebView control.
-Note that the rendered dimensions of the `IWebView` instance in the Unity scene are controlled by the `GameObject`.
+The rendered dimensions of the `IWebView` instance in the Unity scene are controlled by the `GameObject`.

 <!-- ------------------------------ -->
 #### IWebView.Height Property

 The height of the WebView texture and the WebView control.
-Note that the rendered dimensions of the `IWebView` instance in the Unity scene are controlled by the `GameObject`.
+The rendered dimensions of the `IWebView` instance in the Unity scene are controlled by the `GameObject`.

 <!-- ------------------------------ -->